BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

-Having been to harvest in Bordeaux in October 2019, I got then an idea of how 2019 will shape up.
+Having been to harvest in Bordeaux in October 2019, I learned how 2019 would shape up.
 After tasting samples drawn directly from vats at several properties, before and after fermentation, I made up my mind - a mix of 2018 and 2016.

-Because of coronavirus pandemic, it was not possible to travel to Bordeaux this spring and taste 350+ barrel samples.
+Because of coronavirus pandemic, it was impossible to travel to Bordeaux this spring and taste 350+ barrel samples.
 All tastings in Bordeaux were cancelled.

 After tasting more than 300 barrel samples, I can say, that 2019 vintage looks stunning.
-For reds, the ripeness of grapes and tannins, especially the sweetness of tannins and the grained texture of these is fantastic, plus the fact that each grape variety shows in full its typicity and character alone and also greatly compliments the others varieties in the blend!
+For reds, grapes and tannins' ripeness, especially the sweetness of tannins and the grained texture, is fantastic.
+Each grape variety shows in full its typicity and character alone and also greatly compliments the other varieties in the blend!

 All the samples listed below had been sent over directly from Bordeaux to my home in Copenhagen.
 They were rested at least 48 hours in an upright position and tasted with label on in the same room (my living room), from the same glasses, often grouped if possible by commune/district.
 They were in most cases retasted later the same day.

 2019 vintage can be compared to 2009, 2010, 2015, 2016 and 2018 vintage, depending on the wine-critic you trust, but there's no doubt that the quality for the majority of red wines is just excellent.
-I personally find Left Bank with especially Saint-Estephe and Pauillac, then Right Bank with Saint-Emilion and Pomerol, particularly strong, but you will easily find a lot of beautiful wines outside classified growth for small money everywhere in Bordeaux.
-I personally consider that 2019 is a well-prepared blend of 2009 (sweetness of fruit), 2016 (nobility and elegance) and 2018 (quality of tannins).
+I personally find Left Bank with especially Saint-Estephe and Pauillac, then Right Bank with Saint-Emilion and Pomerol, particularly strong, but you will easily find many beautiful wines outside classified growth for small money everywhere in Bordeaux.
+I personally consider that 2019 is a well-prepared blend of 2009 (the sweetness of fruit), 2016 (nobility and elegance) and 2018 (quality of tannins).

 Whites keep the trend of performing substantially excellent in vintages ending with asymmetric end digit!
 Dry white wines in 2019 vintage are better than 2018 and remind of 2017 vintage, while 2019 Sauternes & Barsacs are of excellent quality and have in my honest opinion the edge over 2017 vintage.
 2017 vintage was as we know, great for both kinds of white wines.

-The immediate verdict of mine is that 2019 is an exceptional vintage and I'm pretty confident, that it will maintain all the qualities when in bottle in 2021 and even improve.
+The immediate verdict of mine is that 2019 is an exceptional vintage and I'm pretty confident that it will maintain all the qualities when in the bottle in 2021 and even improve.